 - make sarcastic, insensitive, derogatory or sexually suggestive comments or gestures to or in front of children and young people.

-You should always follow this code of behaviour and never rely on your reputation or that of our organisation to protect you.
+You should always follow this code of conduct and never rely on your reputation or that of our organisation to protect you.

 If you have behaved inappropriately you will be subject to our disciplinary procedures.
 Depending on the seriousness of the situation, you may be asked to leave Chalk Newton Geoscience.
 We may also make a report to statutory agencies such as the police and/or the local authority child protection services.